 CHOOSING A ROOFING CONTRACTOR

-Typing “roofing miami“ or “roofing contractors near me” into your browser’s search bar will yield a long list of area roofing contractors and paid directories.
+Typing “roofing miami“ or “roofing contractors near me” into your browser’s search bar will yield a long list of area contractors and paid directories.
 Substitute “miami” with your own municipality for a more local result.
-Also search online for feedback from other homeowners on each roofing company being considered.
+Also search online for feedback from other homeowners on each contractor being considered.
 Searching the name of the company along with “reviews” will show most of their online reviews.
 Verify licenses at www.myfloridalicense.com.
 Always collect at least three or four estimates before hiring Miami roofers.
 Along with price and terms, also compare workmanship warranties.
 Study each proposal for accuracy and scope of work details.
 Prices for a flat roof, in particular, can vary greatly when different systems are specified.

 Always insist the contractor pulls a permit.
 If they are hesitant or resist pulling a permit there may be something wrong with their licensing or insurance.
 Building departments always check a contractor’s credentials for each permit but the homeowner has the right to see general liability insurance and workers compensation insurance certificates for the company as well as all subcontractors.
 To ensure the work is done to Code, permits are worth the cost and inconvenience .
 One more thing – never, ever make final payment until the roof has passed Final Inspection.